vmware-archive/graphite-nozzle/README.md

 ### ValueMetric

 Any ValueMetric Event that appears on the Firehose will be sent through to StatsD as a Gauge metric.
 This includes metrics such as numCPUS, numGoRoutines, memoryStats, etc. These metrics appear in the Graphite web UI under `Graphite.stats.gauges.<statsdPrefix>.ops.<Origin>`.
-Note that the values get sent as int64s so there may be a small loss of precision if the original values are floats.

 ## Testing